 It doesn’t get any easier than that, right?

 Here are a few pics of the finished desk

-I love how it looks with this chair from Wayfair!
+I love how it looks with this chair !

 In this picture you can see my entry way (touch of farmhouse!).
 That was one of my first DIY projects.
 And I do have a little storage on the shelves and baskets next to the desk, so that’s good!

 Thanks for stoping by.
 Be sure and Pin this for later!